Signature: Portugal & the Azores Islands - 14 Days

 Porto

 Start the day with a walk to the Livraria Lello, widely considered to be one of the most beautiful bookstores in the world, for an exclusive pre-opening tour with a specialist-bookseller.
 Peruse the stacks in quiet reverence amid the unique atmosphere of neo-gothic, art deco and art nouveau designs and the majestic central staircase.
 Next, board electric tuk-tuks for a guided exploration of UNESCO-listed Porto.
 Visit the awe-inspiring São Francisco Church, featuring over 200lbs (90.7kg) of gold leaf, the Romanesque Palácio da Bolsa and stop at the São Bento Railway Station to marvel at the dramatic azulejo tile panels.
-After lunch, enjoy some free time to explore and have dinner on your own.
+After lunch, the late afternoon and evening are yours to wander Porto’s winding streets at your own pace—perhaps stepping into the golden interior of the Church of Saint Francis, navigating the lively stalls of Bolhão Market, or simply lingering at a riverside café.

 • Day 3

 Travel to the Douro Valley, soaking in the scenery of rolling hills and dramatic, terraced vineyards.
 Stop in the charming town of Amarante for a stroll along the Tâmega River, crossing the São Gonçalo Bridge on the way to the historic Confeitaria da Ponte for coffee and a taste of some of the local sweets.
-Continue to a winery for a tasting paired with a lunch of local specialties, highlighting the robust flavours borne from this unique terroir.
-After, enjoy a discussion about the pivotal role of Portuguese wines throughout history.
+Continue to a family-owned vineyard and winery for a tasting paired with a lunch of local specialties, highlighting the robust flavours borne from this unique terroir.
+Enjoy a discussion about the pivotal role of Portuguese wines throughout history before returning to the hotel for the evening.

 • Day 4

-The day begins with an engaging talk focusing on the Douro region and the historic importance of cork in Portuguese culture.
-After, travel to a traditional quinta for a hands-on cooking class, where you’ll learn to prepare local dishes using fresh regional ingredients, and enjoy the delicious results for lunch.
+Set off from the hotel and take a scenic drive along the Douro River, stopping for a hands-on cooking class.
+Learn to prepare local dishes using fresh regional ingredients, and enjoy the delicious results as a farm-to-table lunch.
 Later, board a vessel for one of the most spectacular experiences in the area with a navigation along the emblematic Douro River.
 Feel the immense scale of the UNESCO-listed landscapes rising dramatically around you, revealing the heart, soul and magic of the valley.

 • Day 5